tberg12/ocular/README.md

   **Optional: Glyph substitution modeling for variable orthography**

   Ocular has the optional ability to learn, unsupervised, a mapping from archaic orthography to the orthography reflected in the trained language model.
 We call this a "glyph substitution model" (GSM).
-To train a GSM, add the `-trainGsm` and `-outputGsmPath` options.
+To train a GSM, add the `-allowGlyphSubstitution`, `-trainGsm` and `-outputGsmPath` options.

     java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TranscribeOrTrainFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
       -trainFont true \
       -inputFontPath font/advertencias/init.fontser \